caglky/al-fraud-detection-system/README.md

-# AI-Based Credit Card Fraud Detection System
+## AI-Based Credit Card Fraud Detection System

-This project implements a robust end-to-end pipeline to detect fraudulent transactions using an Artificial Neural Network (ANN).
+This project is a simple machine learning applications that aims to detect fradulent credit card transactions.
+The goal is to understand how machine learning models can be used to solve real-world problems such as fraud detection.

 ## Problem

-Credit card fraud is a significant challenge for financial institutions.
-The main technical hurdle is the extreme class imbalance, where fraudulent transactions represent a tiny fraction (often <1%) of the total data.
-This project aims to build a model that can accurately distinguish between legitimate and fraudulent activities by learning hidden patterns in transaction data.
+Credit card fraud is a series issue in financial systems.
+One of the main challenges is that fraud cases are very rare compared to normal transactions.
+This project focuses on building a model that can distinguish between normal and fradulent transactions.

-## Dataset
-The project utilizes a dataset containing transactions made by European cardholders.

-Features: It includes 28 PCA-transformed variables (V1 to V28), 'Time', and 'Amount'.

-Target: The 'Class' column (1 for Fraud, 0 for Normal).

-Preprocessing: The data is normalized using StandardScaler to ensure the neural network treats all features with equal importance regardless of their original scale.

-##  Features
-- **Exploratory Data Analysis (EDA):** Visualization of class distribution, transaction amounts, and time-based patterns.
-- **Data Preprocessing:** Automated scaling using `StandardScaler` and robust data splitting (70% Train, 15% Validation, 15% Test).
-- **Deep Learning Model:** A multi-layer ANN architecture with Dropout layers to prevent overfitting.
-- **Interactive Visualization:** Training history (Loss/Accuracy) curves and Confusion Matrix.
-- **Risk Scoring:** Real-time risk estimation and reporting for individual transactions.

-## Model

-The system uses a Sequential Neural Network architecture:

-Input Layer: Matches the feature count of the dataset.

-Hidden Layers: Three Dense layers with ReLU activation (32, 16, and 8 neurons).

-Regularization: Dropout layers (20%) are integrated after each hidden layer to prevent overfitting and improve generalization.

-Output Layer: A single neuron with Sigmoid activation to produce a risk probability score between 0 and 1.

-Optimization: Trained with the Adam optimizer and Binary Crossentropy loss function, supported by EarlyStopping to halt training when validation loss stops improving.
+---

 ##  Project Structure
 ```text